A link to reset your password has been sent to your email

 In Italy, making Pizza is a social event, similar to the way many of us think of having a Barbecue.
 It is a time of fun and laughter where bonds are forged.
 It is a truly special experience while the group shares the homemade pizza one tray at a time as it is pulled from the wood-fired brick oven and carried piping hot to the garden table under the vines and stars.

-We will prepare several kinds of dough, and prepare the fresh tomatoes, mozzarella, and many other ingredients for this wonderful evening together.
+You will prepare several kinds of dough, and prepare the fresh tomatoes, mozzarella, and many other ingredients for this wonderful evening together.
 Each person will help while they learn every stage of this event.
-You will make the dough, drink some wine, prepare the ingredients, drink some wine, help fire up the oven, drink some wine, and even handle the peel as the pizza cooks, and then we will drink some wine!
+You will make the dough, drink some wine, prepare the ingredients, drink some wine, help fire up the oven, drink some wine, and even handle the peel as the pizza cooks.... and then you will drink some wine!
 It will be true Italian country pizza, like nothing you have ever experienced.

-Each guest will have the opportunity to make their own pizza, plus we will make all sorts of additional pizzas, such as Focaccia, Pizza Margherita, Sweet Onion pizza, Sausage & Porcini Pizza, and for dessert we will have Sugar Pizza and finally Nutella Pizza.
+Each guest will have the opportunity to make their own pizza, plus you will make all sorts of additional pizzas, such as Focaccia, Pizza Margherita, Sweet Onion pizza, Sausage, and Porcini Pizza, and for dessert, you will have Sugar Pizza and finally Nutella Pizza.

 You will quickly pick up on the fact that we are all connected outside of "business".
 Rocky is a great person to start with to convey this!
 Like Michael, Rocky grew up in Los Angeles... in fact, just a few blocks from Michael.
 They never knew one another, but they had a very close mutual friend most of their lives.
 That friend visited Michael and Paola in Soriano in early 2011, and brought Rocky with.
-He joined in on one of our week-long cooking vacations in Soriano, and felt an instant connection.
+He joined in on one of Culture Discovery Vacations' week-long cooking vacations in Soriano, and felt an instant connection.

 Alyssa is Michael and Paola's daughter, and Sam is her other half.
 Like Michael, they are both from the San Fernando Valley in Los Angels (Like, Totally!), but they now split their time between Orlando, Florida and Italy.
 Alyssa grew up actually speaking Italian before English, but was mostly raised in the States, spending her summers in Italy.
 Sam, on the other hand, came to Italy for the first time in 2013, but picked up the language in a heartbeat and is sometimes even mistaken for an Italian.